newrelic/newrelic-capacitor-plugin/README.md

 ## Features
 * Capture JavaScript errors
-* Network Instrumentation (CapacitorHttp Client XMLHttpRequest and Fecth)
+* Network Instrumentation (CapacitorHttp Client , XMLHttpRequest and Fetch)
-* Distributed Tracing (CapacitorHttp Client and Fecth)
+* Distributed Tracing (CapacitorHttp Client and Fetch)
 * Tracking console log, warn and error as Logs
 * Promise rejection tracking
 * Capture interactions and the sequence in which they were created